 This post does not aim to shame or belittle the work that has gone into these incredible pieces of software (I've contributed to Bundler myself, and continue to do so!).
 The dependency managers we do have provide us with an invaluable service, and I am very thankful for them.
 This post does, however, aim to unpack this statement of naive dependency management, show you an alternative, and explore the differences.

 First, let's start with how these dependency installers/managers function.
 They all work in approximately the same way:

-- Based on some listing of desired dependencies perform a dependency resolution algorithm intended at de-duplicating sub-dependencies and finding a version that matches every requirement
+- Based on some definition of desired dependencies, perform a dependency resolution algorithm intended at de-duplicating sub-dependencies and finding a version that matches every requirement

 - The list of desired dependencies can be derived in various ways, such a file (like

 yarn install foo,